 There are two types of Grayscale (Gray Scale)– one for evaluating ‘color modification’ and one for evaluating ‘staining’.
 The color change scale consists of nine sets of gray-colored chips, from grades 1 to 5.

 For color staining.
 It mainly is used for examining staining after rubbing by dry and wet white cotton cloths, in a professional lab.
 The employee usually attaches one white cotton cloth to the sample.
 Then, they will put them together into a washing maker and observe the outcome.
 An inspector usually cannot perform this test on-site given that the equipment and time are restricted.
 Rather, an inspector may carry out a rub test for color staining.
 To do this, the Inspector ought to prepare 2 pieces of white cotton material: one wet and the other dry.
-The inspector will rub the production sample 10 times with both with a force 9N( 1KG).
+The garments quality inspector will rub the production sample 10 times with both with a force 9N( 1KG).

 - There needs to be no color transfer even worse than grade 4 on a Grayscale (between the initial white fabric and the colored one) after the dry test.